 Payday Loan Lenders Face Strong Alternatives in Michigan

 Payday loan lenders in Michigan face strict regulations of their industry from state laws and greater competition from new pay day advance alternatives.
 Many people in the state of Michigan have become trapped in cycles of debt, and the state’s politicians and consumer rights advocates have turned to nonprofit organizations and employers to generate more affordable lending options.
-Customers with credit difficulties should seek better loan terms so that they don’t get trapped paying recurring loan fees.
+Customers with credit difficulties should seek better cash advance near you loan terms so that they don’t get trapped paying recurring loan fees.
 An article posted at crainsdetroit.com suggests that many of the state’s low-and moderate-income families have fallen victim to multiple loan fees that trap them in debt.

 The program that Michigan Community activists have banded together to implement is an expansion of a successful program that provides payday alternatives in Texas.
 This innovative plan creates a partnership among lenders, nonprofit companies and employers to offer loans of up to $1,000 at an annual percentage rate, or APR, of 18 percent.
 The annualized rates of payday loans–including fees and interest rates can often be interest as high as 400 percent APR.